 On January 14, 2014 Governor Jerry Brown declared a drought emergency in the state of California.
-That declaration was followed up on April 1, 2015 when the Governor directed the State Water Resources Control Board to implement mandatory water reductions in cities and towns across California to reduce water usage by 25 percent.
-These water restrictions do not apply to agricultural users.
+The declaration stopped short of imposing mandatory conservation measures statewide.
+Mandatory water restrictions are being left to individual jurisdictions.
 At this time the County of Napa has not adopted or implemented mandatory water use restrictions.
 The County requires all Use Permit applicants to complete necessary water analyses in order to document that sufficient water supplies are available for the proposed project.
 On June 28, 2011 the Board of Supervisors approved creation of a Groundwater Resources Advisory Committee (GRAC).
 The GRAC's purpose was to assist County staff and technical consultants with recommendations regarding groundwater, including data collection, monitoring, well pump test protocols, management objectives, and community support.
 The County completed a county-wide assessment of groundwater resources (Napa County Groundwater Conditions and Groundwater Monitoring Recommendations Report (Feb.
 2011)) and developed a groundwater monitoring program (Napa County Groundwater Monitoring Plan 2013 (Jan.
 2013)).
 The County also completed a 2013 Updated Hydrogeologic Conceptualization and Characterization of Groundwater Conditions (Jan.
 2013).

 In general, recent studies have found that groundwater levels in the Napa Valley Floor exhibit stable long-term trends with a shallow depth to water.
 Historical trends in the Milliken-Sarco-Tulucay (MST) area, however, have shown increasing depths to groundwater, but recent stabilization in many locations.
 Groundwater availability, recharge, storage and yield is not consistent across the County.
 More is known about the resource where historical data have been collected.
 Less is known in areas with limited data or unknown geology.
 In order to fill existing data gaps and to provide a better understand of groundwater resources in the County, the Napa County Groundwater Monitoring Plan recommended 18 Areas of Interest (AOIs) for additional groundwater level and water quality monitoring.
 Through the well owner and public outreach efforts of the Groundwater Resources Advisory Committee (GRAC), approximately 40 new wells have been added to the monitoring program within these areas.
+Groundwater Sustainability Objectives were developed and recommended by the GRAC.
+In their recommendations, the Committee reviews the goal of developing sustainability objectives, provides a definition, and explains the shared responsibility for Groundwater Sustainability.
+They go on to review the important role of monitoring as a means to achieving groundwater sustainability and the principles underlying the sustainability objectives.
+The groundwater sustainability objectives are outlined, along with an implementation table which provides additional recommendations on how, metrics of success, by when, by who, and estimated cost ranges.